5.2.1 Data Acquisition

 5. Displaying Images and Point Clouds

-Stereo cameras are commonly used sensors in robot development, often serving as the "eyes" of robots.
-Their applications in robotics span various aspects, including navigation and obstacle avoidance, object recognition, 3D reconstruction, and human-robot interaction.
-The RDK platform supports popular stereo cameras on the market, such as RealSense, Orbbec, and ZED series cameras.
+Stereo cameras are commonly used sensors in robotics development, often serving as the "eyes" of a robot.
+Applications of stereo cameras in robotics include navigation and obstacle avoidance, object recognition, 3D reconstruction, human-robot interaction, and more.
+The RDK platform supports popular stereo cameras on the market, such as RealSense, Orbbec, and ZED series.

-This section introduces how to use the ZED camera on the RDK platform.
+This section describes how to use the ZED camera on the RDK platform.

 Supported Platforms